Brianna Pinto: Club career

+NJ/NY Gotham FC

 In January 2021, Pinto announced she was entering the 2021 NWSL Draft, although she planned to finish her junior season at North Carolina, with the 2020 NCAA Division I Women's Soccer Tournament moved to Spring 2021 due to the COVID-19 pandemic.
 NJ/NY Gotham FC chose her in the first round of the draft, making her the third overall pick.

 On June 4, 2021, Pinto signed a two-year contract with NJ/NY Gotham FC.
 She made her professional debut on June 20, 2021, as a substitute against Orlando Pride.

+North Carolina Courage

 On December 6, 2021, Pinto was traded to the North Carolina Courage.

-On March 19, 2022, Pinto scored her first professional goal in a NWSL Challenge Cup match against NJ/NY Gotham FC, making the score 1-0.
-On May 18, 2022, Pinto scored her first career NWSL regular season goal in a match against Orlando Pride, making the score 2-1 Orlando.
+On March 19, 2022, Pinto scored her first professional goal in a NWSL Challenge Cup match against NJ/NY Gotham FC, making the score 1–0.
+On May 18, 2022, Pinto scored her first career NWSL regular season goal in a match against Orlando Pride, making the score 2–1 Orlando.

+At the start of the 2024 season, Pinto started as the team's central striker instead of her previous role as midfielder.
+The Courage had lost Kerolin at the end of the 2023 season with a torn ACL and head coach Sean Nahas moved her to the No. 9 position.

+In 2025 in the away game against Angel City, Pinto scored the winner in the 95th minute of the game to make it 2–1.

 International career

-Pinto has been with the United States women's national soccer team program since age 12, when she was invited to the youth national team Under-14 talent identification camp.
-She played for the United States U-17 team at the 2016 FIFA U-17 Women's World Cup and was two years younger than the cutoff age at the 2018 FIFA U-20 Women's World Cup for the United States U-20 team.
+Pinto has been with the United States national team program since age 12, when she was invited to the youth national team Under-14 talent identification camp.
+She played for the United States U-17 team at the 2016 FIFA U-17 World Cup and was two years younger than the cutoff age at the 2018 FIFA U-20 World Cup for the United States U-20 team.
 Pinto played in every match at both tournaments.

-Pinto received her first senior national team callup in January 2017, and at age 16, she was the youngest player named to the United States' squad for the 2017 SheBelieves Cup, although she did not make an appearance in the tournament.
+Pinto received her first senior national team callup in January 2017, and at age 16, she was the youngest player named to the United States squad for the 2017 SheBelieves Cup, although she did not make an appearance in the tournament.